 The Safety Assessment (Part B) includes but is not limited to:

-· Explanation of the scientific reasoning leading to the assessment conclusion, based on the possible interactions of the substances contained in the cosmetic product and also on the Safety Information documentation;
+- Explanation of the scientific reasoning leading to the assessment conclusion based on the Safety Information documentation;

-As you can see, the Safety Assessment is based on, among others, the safety testing that is part of all the safety information provided in Part A of the CPSR.
-The Safety Assessment thus provides a conclusion on how safe the cosmetic product is to use.
+As you can see, the Safety Assessment confirms whether a cosmetic product is safe for use according to the EU requirements, and it is based on, among others, the safety testing included in the safety information provided in Part A of the CPSR.
+The Safety Assessment, thus, is a toxicological evaluation of a cosmetic product considering the exposure of targeted users.

 José Amsing